-The 2013 Peter C. and Kristin Van Curan Nordblom Summer Fellowship
+The 2014 Peter C. and Kristin Van Curan Nordblom Summer Fellowship for UNH Graduate Students

 About the Fellowship

-The Carsey Institute Summer Fellowship, known as "the Nordblom," was established through the generosity of Peter C. Nordblom '80 and Kristin Van Curan Nordblom '83.
-Both are graduates of the University of New Hampshire, earning their bachelor of arts degrees in history and the arts, respectively.
+The Carsey Institute Nordblom Summer Fellowship was established through the generosity of Peter C. Nordblom '80 and Kristin Van Curan Nordblom '83.
+Both are graduates of the University of New Hampshire, earning their bachelor of arts degrees in history and art, respectively.
+Strong advocates for higher education and rural issues, Peter and Kris established this fund in the hopes of providing UNH students and faculty resources to make a positive difference in the lives of North Country youth.

-The fellowship was created to provide a summer graduate fellowship to an outstanding graduate student working with the Carsey Institute at UNH.
-The recipient will work with Carsey Institute–affiliated faculty and research staff who are experts in youth policy and programs to analyze trends and conditions of youth in the North Country, identifying effective program outcomes and community organizations working in the North Country, with a preference for towns in the Greater Plymouth area.
+The gift provides a summer fellowship to an outstanding graduate student working with the Carsey Institute at UNH on research relevant to New Hampshire’s North Country and the Greater Plymouth area.
+The recipient will work with Carsey Institute–affiliated faculty and research staff who are experts in youth policy and programs to analyze trends and conditions of youth in the North Country, identifying effective program outcomes and community organizations working in the North Country.

 Who Can Apply?